+2.4.
 The Training Environment

 Scenery exploration is preceded by navigation in a training environment.
+The first "room" which users encounter is the training environment, which contains known objects.
 The goal is to overcome the disorientation problems which some users experience when first using VR.
 This virtual scenery is designed to be a simple, familiar environment in which users can become comfortable with the VR hardware before moving on to more complex an abstract environments.

+2.5.
 The Quantum Mechanics Virtual Environment

-In this scenery we deal with the geometry of the water molecule (cf. Figure 2-a), its electron density (cf. Figure 2-b), and molecular orbitals (cf. Figure 2-c and d).
+In this scenery we deal with the geometry of the water molecule (see Figure 2-a), its electron density (see Figure 2-b), and molecular orbitals (see Figure 2-c and d).
 The 3D models were produced with PC Gamess (a program that performs ab initio calculations to obtain the molecule geometry), and Molden (a program that enables the visualization).

-In this virtual environment students can travel through molecular orbitals, ad molecular density and better understand the water molecular structure in order to clarify the chemical bonding.
+In this virtual environment students can build and travel through molecular orbitals, ad molecular density and better understand the water molecular structure in order to clarify the chemical bonding.